 apr 13 apr 14

-LEC 17: User authentication
+LEC 15: User authentication (video)

 Preparation: Read U2F (2016) and optionally from U2F to passkeys (2023) (Question)